dylan-lang/opendylan/documentation/hacker-guide/source/runtime.rst

 ---------------

 The current implementation of multiple values supports Common Lisp semantics.
-It is about to be replaced by a new version which which support the new Dylan semantics.
+It is about to be replaced by a new version which supports the new Dylan semantics.

 Harlequin’s current implementation uses a register to return a single Dylan value, as this is the only value that is used by almost all